Stanwix Roman Fort

 The fort went through three major phases:

-• A stone replacement built probably in 160sAD when the turf wall was replaced with a stone wall.
+- A stone replacement was built probably in 160sAD when the turf wall was replaced with a stone wall.

 Garrison

 .
-As a result it was the elite regiment of ancillaries in Britain.
-There appears to have been only one per province, but less than 12 in total. .Such a regiment had a Tribune to command, who was the highest ranking officer in the ancillary army.
+As a result, it was the elite regiment of ancillaries in Britain.
+There appears to have been only one per province, but less than 12 in total. .Such a regiment had a Tribune to command, who was the highest-ranking officer in the ancillary army.
 It was organised into 24 turma (troops) of 32 men.
-He would probably be responsible to Legate of the 6th Legion at York.
+He would probably be responsible to the Legate of the 6th Legion at York.

 East of the site is an extensive clay platform of about 7.5 acres, which is thought to be the parade ground.
 The Vallum has been found close to the fort and changes direction to enclose the fort.
 Obviously a wealthy cavalry regiment would have an extramural settlement, in spite of Roman Carlisle being just over the river.
 To the west of the fort north of the Brampton Rd the remains of wooden buildings have been found and also east of the fort.